How Did This Begin?

 - Broken Bottles On The Ground: 1 Million Plus (just never-ending)

-- Bike Wipe-outs/Accidents: 3 (one tar, one ice, one out of control)
+- Bike Wipe-outs/Accidents: 4 (one tar, one ice, one out of control, and one rocks)

 - Times I Really Felt Unsafe: 0